logux/docs/recipes/subprotocol.md

   })
 ```

-In Logux Node.js server or Logux proxy you need to change `index.js`:
+In Logux Node.js server you need to change `index.js`:

 ```diff
   const server = new Server(